-Land & Water Conservation Fund reauthorization
+Advocating for permanent reauthorization and funding for the Land & Water Conservation Fund

-National Environmental Policy Act reform
+Working on National Environmental Policy Act reform

-Forest Service Environmental Assessment and Decision Making reform
+Working on Forest Service Environmental Assessment and Decision Making reform

 In 2015, in part because of our work, the Forest Service issued new national guidelines for planning how and where winter motorized use can occur on our National Forests.
 This new rule was a huge step forward for human-powered recreation, because for the first time the Forest Service is required to implement a “zoning” approach to the backcountry, with some trails and areas designated for motorized use and other areas set aside for non-motorized users or wildlife.
 Please visit our Winter Travel Management page to learn more.